adamnemecek/SwiftMIDI/MIDIPacketList/README.md

+# Simple commandline tool demonstrating use of MIDIPacketLists in swift.

-# 1. Iterate over packets in packet list.
+## 1. Iterate over packets in packet list.

 MIDI data send to a destination endpoint is delivered as `UnsafePointer<MIDIPacketList>`.
 With the extensions listed below, the packets can be retreaved like this: